-There are very good compacts that offer more than decent image quality, that allow manual control of the parameters, that have a zoom that gives us some flexibility to frame what we are interested in.
+- There are perfect compacts that offer more than decent image quality, that allow manual control of the parameters, that have a zoom that gives us some flexibility to frame what we are interested in.
 What do we give up?
-These small sensor cameras are not going to give us the best image quality, for example inside buildings, when there is not much light in the scene, at night … it may also be difficult for you to focus in some difficult situations.
+These small sensor cameras will not provide us with the best image quality; for example, inside buildings, when there is not much light in the scene at night, it may also be difficult for you to focus in some difficult situations.

 - A high-end compact if we want to improve image quality when lighting conditions are not so good.

-If, for example, we want to have a lot of flexibility, to take photos from wide angle to photos of very distant objects:
+If, for example, we want to have a lot of flexibility, to take photos from wide-angle to images of very distant objects:

 If we want more image quality than a compact or super zoom can give us:

-- The EVIL cameras/mirrorless can be a good choice, a whole system like Micro 4/3 Olympus and Panasonic, which offers the best value – size – weight, including cameras and lenses.
-We can carry the camera and a couple of lenses in a very small bag or backpack.
+- The EVIL cameras/mirrorless: These cameras can be the right choice, a whole system like Micro 4/3 Olympus and Panasonic, which offers the best value – size – weight, including cameras and lenses.
+We can carry the camera and a couple of lenses in a tiny bag or backpack.